sashirestela/simple-openai/README.md

 ![OpenAI Beta Services](media/openai_beta_services.png)

 NOTES:
-1. The methods's responses are `CompletableFuture<ResponseObject>`, which means they are asynchronous, but you can call the join() method to return the result value when complete.
+1. The methods' responses are `CompletableFuture<ResponseObject>`, which means they are asynchronous, but you can call the join() method to return the result value when complete.
 1. Exceptions for the above point are the methods whose names end with the suffix `AndPoll()`.
 These methods are synchronous and block until a Predicate function that you provide returns false.